An Introduction to Pool Maintenance in Miami

 Salt systems work great!
 But they do require regular checks and balances.
 If you don’t maintain the levels of salt, it can become depleted or too concentrated which both have a negative impact on your pool’s health.

 In conclusion, owning and maintaining a swimming pool brings plenty of opportunity for error.
-Reach out to Alligator Pools for all your Miami pool cleaning needs!
+Pool Cleaning, more specifically the pool chemistry, is not easy.
+Reach out to Alligator Pools or your local pool professional for all your pool cleaning needs!